spouse contributions

 How to make a spouse contribution

-To be eligible to receive the tax offset, both you and your spouse need to meet certain criteria.
+For the contributing spouse to be eligible to claim the tax offset, both spouses need to meet certain criteria.

 • You must make a non-concessional (after-tax) contribution to your spouse’s super which you don’t claim a tax deduction for.